-The memo is a weekly status report presented Fridays and provides a brief summary of information regarding Village of Oak Park operational activities in response to the MPV health emergency.
+The memo is a status report presented Fridays and provides a brief summary of information regarding Village of Oak Park operational activities in response to the MPV health emergency.
+This report covers three weeks, from Dec 7th to Dec 28th.